Questions about Ecologi

 - Project type: some projects are just relatively inexpensive, like a routine solar installation in a very sunny part of the world with access to cheap land and expertise.

-- Volume of carbon offsets purchased: the higher volume you buy, the closer it is to the original low wholesale cost.
-We buy our in a low volume offsets through an intermediary that made an initial big order, but the cost savings are passed on to us.
+- Volume of carbon offsets purchased: the higher volume you buy, the closer it is to the original lower wholesale cost.
+We buy a lot of carbon credits.

 - How old the carbon offset is (‘vintage’): A carbon offset project runs for multiple years generating a number of credits each year.
-Not all the credits are bought every year so smaller amounts float around on the markets, and are often cheaper to acquire.
+Not all the credits are bought every year, so smaller amounts float around on the markets, and are often cheaper to acquire.
 An “old” carbon offset is just as relevant as a new one, as it doesn’t matter when in time the emission reduction took place.
+Generally we buy credits with a vintage of up to 8 years old.

-What's the basic criteria for a carbon offset project?
+What's the basic criteria for a good carbon offset project?

 How can a project ensure it is doing what it says it is?